-With that, the organizers of the Experience continue our eighteenth year, and our third presentation of the Asian Pacific Filmmakers Experience in Austin.
+The organizers of the Experience continue our eighteenth year, and our third presentation of the Asian Pacific Filmmakers Experience in New York City.
 Through a series of online chats, discussions, and partnerships among a broad range of constituents throughout the Asian American and Pacific Islander filmmaking community, we continue to CELEBRATE and CENTER our communities’ cinematic artists.